dceoy/jader-phv-adhoc/main.md

 204,472 unique cases were reported from January 2010 to March 2015, and 187,181 of these had available records about age and sex, which were analyzed.
 In the data, 4,952 drug generic name and 6,151 PTs under 1,377 HLTs were reported.
-DPP-4 inhibitors were in 7,265 cases and GLP-1 agonists were in 451 cases.
+DPP-4 inhibitors were in 7,265 cases and GLP-1 receptor agonists were in 451 cases.
 Figure 1 denotes the counts of the cases with hypoglycemic drugs by each quarterly period.
 Although cases with other hypoglycemic drugs were prone to increase, cases with DPP-4 inhibitors were increasing markedly.